-“Different lasers target different chromophores (colored substances), mainly hemoglobin (red blood cells) and melanin (pigment),” adds Dr. Rhonda Klein of Connecticut Dermatology Group.
+“Different lasers target different chromophores (colored substances), mainly hemoglobin (red blood cells) and melanin (pigment),” adds Dr. Rhonda Klein of Modern Dermatology in Westport, CT.
 “Manipulating these targets with thermal laser energy is the principle behind its use in dermatology.”

 Types of Lasers

 Broadly speaking, lasers used in skin treatment are classified into ablative, nonablative, and fractional lasers.